 Plenty of English speakers take their chances starting a business in Germany.
 They range from relatively small companies such as English-language schools, Irish pubs, and English-language bookshops, to bigger investments in the tech sector.
 Certain nationals can also apply for a German work permit for the purpose of setting up a business.

 Clements Worldwide provides international insurance solutions to expats around the world.
 Their international Income Protection insurance is specifically tailored to protect expats from unexpected loss of earnings.
 So, wherever you end up working, you can ensure you and your family have the right protection with Clements Worldwide.

 German opportunities for the ambitious

 With German law making no distinction between Germans and foreigners in the establishment of companies and no restrictions on the repatriation of profits, nothing stands in the way of ambitious expatriate entrepreneurs with a little capital.
-However, nationals from outside the EU/EEA/Switzerland may need a visa or work permit in order to legally reside and work in Germany.
+However, nationals from outside the EU/EEA/Switzerland may need a visa in order to legally reside and work in Germany.
 Read more about German visas and permits, and getting a German work permit.

 Jumping the hurdles

 Before starting the race through bureaucratic hurdles, evaluate your business’s chances and risks and to prepare a business plan.
 This business-plan is mandatory when talking to banks or applying for benefits at German authorities.